dfanology/dfanology.github.io/stories.md

 ---
 layout: home
-title: Writing / Stories
-list_title:
 ---

+# Writing / Stories

+Mostly about travel or stuff I heard from other people.